National looks at more teachers, spot ECE checks, and an EduSaver pot for every child

 The document confirms National's wish to lower classroom sizes, and it proposes teacher-student ratios for the first three years of school as 1:15, 1:20, 1:20, with a 1:25 ratio for Years 4 to 6.

+Kaye said that there would need to be about 1900 more primary school teachers, which would cost about $200 million.

-The document does not include the number of teachers required to see this happen, but includes proposals to boost teacher numbers such as work experience for secondary school students who want to be teachers, and looking at more foreign teachers where appropriate.
+The document also includes proposals to boost teacher numbers such as work experience for secondary school students who want to be teachers, and looking at more foreign teachers where appropriate.

 Kaye said the quality of teachers had to be assured, as well as boosting the number of teachers.